WinterAxis/ESV-MD-Bible/The_Bible_esv/20_Proverbs/Prov_5.md

 The iniquities of the wicked ensnare him, and he is held fast in the cords of his sin.

 ###### 23
-He dies for lack of discipline, and because of his great folly he is led astray. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He dies for lack of discipline, and because of his great folly he is led astray.

 ***